QA Strategy

 Stakeholder confidence: UAT gives business stakeholders a direct voice in the release decision.
 When the people who requested the feature confirm that it meets their needs, the release carries organizational buy-in — not just engineering approval.

-When does UAT happen?
+When does UAT happen in the QA lifecycle?

 UAT sits at the end of the testing lifecycle, after development and QA testing are complete.